 Training & experience

-I regularly undertake CPD courses to further my knowledge and skills.
-These focus on different styles of Acupuncture and related therapies including: Facial Revitalisation Acupuncture, Scalp Acupuncture for Neurological conditions, Japanese Acupuncture, Battlefield Acupuncture for Pain Management, and various Distal Acupuncture courses.
+Over the last 10 years, regular CPD has furthered my knowledge and skills in various areas.
+These include Fertility Support, Scalp Acupuncture for Neurological conditions, Japanese Acupuncture, Battlefield Acupuncture for Pain Management, and various Distal Acupuncture courses.
 I specialise in Muscular-skeletal pain and Women’s health.

 Views on health

 I am passionate about restoring health and wellbeing and work with you to achieve this.
 My balanced and pragmatic view of health acknowledges the benefits of combining allopathic and alternative medicine when required.
 I support your health and maintain I do not heal you, I help remind your body what it needs to do.

 I am very proactive in working for equality of Multiple Sclerosis medications and treatments for people in Scotland.
 I had a diagnosis of MS in 2005.
 I successfully maintain my health and continue living a full and active life and feel strongly that others can do the same.

 Making a difference